Dubai to start building new sewage system in 2019: state news agency

-RIYADH Dubai is planning to build a new 30 billion dirham ($8.17 billion) deep-tunnel sewage system to be completed in 2025, the emirate said in a statement carried by state news agency WAM on Sunday.
+RIYADH (Reuters) - Dubai is planning to build a new 30 billion dirham ($8.17 billion) deep-tunnel sewage system to be completed in 2025, the emirate said in a statement carried by state news agency WAM on Sunday.

 Dubai Municipality has completed feasibility studies for the project and begun work on its design, the statement said.
 Construction is expected to start in 2019.